 Faculty: Robert Bonakdar, MD; Nancy Cotter, MD, FAAPMR, FABIHM, FACN; Bryan White, PhD; Victor S. Sierpina, MD ABFM, ABIHM

-This 4.25-hour CME activity is designed for all clinicians who treat chronic pain.
+This 4.25-hour continuing education activity is designed for all clinicians who treat chronic pain.

 Upon completion of this activity, participants should be better able to:

 - Assess the current use of nutrition assessment and guidance in pain management.

 - Explain the science behind how nutritional approaches can provide important solutions to pain scenarios.

 - Provide examples of how to assess nutritional needs in pain populations.